(28 November 1757 - 12 August 1827) was an English poet, painter, and printmaker.

 - The "Bible of Hell" sequence, which aimed to retell the creation story in the terms of Blake's Mythopoeia:

 - Milton, a Poem

 - The preface to Milton includes the short poem "And did those feet in ancient time", adapted into the hymn "Jerusalem" (not to be confused with Blake's epic poem Jerusalem, as seen below) by Sir Hubert Parry in 1916.
-This hymn is now considered one of Britain's greatest candidates to a national anthem, and is a staple at the Last Night of the Proms.
+This hymn is now considered one of England's greatest candidates to a national anthem, and is a staple at the Last Night of the Proms.
 Emerson, Lake & Palmer opens their album Brain Salad Surgery with a Cover Version.